Optical transition parameters of the silicon T centre: Structure and symmetry of the T centre

 \section{Structure and symmetry of the T centre}

 The T centre is a carbon-carbon-hydrogen point defect within the tetrahedral silicon unit cell.
 The defect itself has monoclinic $(I)$~$C_{1h}$ symmetry.
 Each distinct orientation in the lattice can be found by applying the symmetry operations of $T_{h}$.
 This point group $T_{h}$ is the direct product between the group $T$, describing the identity (E) and 11 pure rotations ($3C_2$ and $8C_3$) from the identity that leave the tetrahedron unchanged, and the group $C_i$ which inverts the coordinates of these rotations, see \cref{fig:orientations}.
 This yields 24 distinct T centre orientations that divide into 12 inversion symmetric pairs \cite{Safonov1995,Safonov1996b}.
-For further details of the orientation coordinate transformations see SI Sec.~\RomanNumeral{1}.
+For further details of the orientation coordinate transformations see Appendix~\ref{app:T centre orientation analysis}.
 We define here a numeric labelling system which groups the orientations by C-C axis.
 The three atomic components of the T centre form the defect plane.
 We choose identity orientation (z0), such that the defect lies in the $(1\overline{1}0)$ crystal plane, where C-C $\parallel [001]$.

-It is known that the ground state T hosts an unpaired electron with spin $S=1/2$, where as the TX state includes a bound exciton (BE).
+It is known that the ground state T hosts an unpaired electron with spin $S=1/2$, whereas the TX state includes a bound exciton (BE).
 In the TX state the two bound electrons pair to form a singlet with $S=0$, leaving a four-fold hole state in the valence band with total angular momentum $J=3/2$ \cite{Bergeron:2020_PRX}.
 This is illustrated in \cref{fig:introfig}(a).
 The defect potential can be effectively modeled as an internal strain that causes TX to split into two Kramer's doublets: TX$_0$ and TX$_1$ \cite{Safonov1995,brink1962angular,bir1974symmetry} and mixes the $m_j$ = $(\pm 3/2)$, $(\pm 1/2)$ Zeeman components in each eigenstate.
-For $B \ll (E_{\text{TX}_1} - E_{\text{TX}_0})/\mu_\mathrm{B}$ (where $\mu_B$ is the Bohr magneton), the dominant spin components of TX$_0$ (TX$_1$) are $m_j = \pm 1/2$ ($m_j = \pm 3/2$), see SI Sec. \RomanNumeral{2}.D).
+For $B \ll (E_{\text{TX}_1} - E_{\text{TX}_0})/\mu_\mathrm{B}$, where $\mu_B$ is the Bohr magneton, the dominant spin components of TX$_0$ (TX$_1$) are $m_j = \pm 1/2$ ($\pm 3/2$), see Appendix \ref{app:TX0 eigenvector element analysis}.